 Many modern analog mixers also offer digital recording features.
 The most common implementation is a simple onboard 2x2 USB interface that allows you to record the main mix.
 Less common is the ability to record each channel individually.
 StudioLive AR-series mixers take this further, offering professional 24-bit, 96 kHz multitrack recording (every input channel, plus the main mix) over USB, as well as a separate onboard stereo SD recorder that enables you to quickly record the main mix or play hours of stereo recordings.

 Digital Mixer Basics

-Digital mixers include the basic functions provided by their analog cousins and add many tools that save you money by eliminating the need for expensive outboard equalizers, compressors, noise gates, multi-effects units, and the like.
-While you don’t need these processors just to mix audio, they are essential for producing better sounding, more polished mixes.
-All these tools are done courtesy of an onboard processor, known as a DSP (Digital Signal Processor).
-This processor is responsible for routing, level control, etc. Full-featured digital mixers provide plenty of graphic and parametric EQ, dynamics processing, and more.
+Digital mixers include the basic functions provided by their analog cousins and add many tools that save you money by eliminating the need for expensive outboard equalizers, compressors, noise gates, multi-effects processors, and the like.
+While you don’t need these processors just to mix audio, they are essential for producing better-sounding, more polished mixes.
+All these tools are done courtesy of an onboard digital signal processor (DSP).
+This processor is responsible for routing, level control, and so on.
+Full-featured digital mixers provide plenty of graphic and parametric EQ, dynamics processing, and more.